gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 #### Two Solutions
 ###### NEVER_NULL
-This first one did not pleasant to me.
-I do not know the impact of *never* end a Job.
-As the ItemReader will never return NULL the Job will never end.
+This first one did not make me happy.
+I do not know the impact of **never** ending a Job.
+As the ItemReader will never return NULL, the Job will never end.
-I did not want to have a new problem using this option, and I do not recommend.
+I did not want to have a new problem using this option, and I do not recommend it.

 ### The Solution That I Chose
 ###### COUNTER_TO_NULL
-This was the second and last that I found.
-Is easy to control, as I did here in this demo application.
-I am satisfied because the Job life cycle completes.
+This was the second and last fix that I found, is easy to control, as I did here in this demo application.
+I am satisfied because the Job life cycle is completed.
-I defined 10 threads and the limit is working with the amount of waiting process.
-So after process the amount defined all ItemReader will return null and the Job will finish.
+I defined ten threads, and the limit is the number of waiting processes.As a result, after processing the specified amount, all ItemReaders will return null, and the job will be completed.
+What comes in after the count will be handled by the next Job execution.
-Is important to say here that this not mean that each thread will deal with the same amount.
+It is important to say here that this does not mean that each thread will deal with the same amount.
-In fact, I believe that after ItemWriter the thread is killed and a new one is created.
+In fact, I believe that after ItemWriter, the thread is killed and a new one is created.
-Is the reason you se the *Threads Pool Info* varies even with type of Job is NEVER_NULL.
+That's the reason you see the *Threads Pool Info* varies even with the type of Job is NEVER_NULL.

 ### Some Technical Information
 #### How to control the ItemReader in the same application running in multiples pods
 ###### JPA
 Spring with JPA makes this easy.
-A method annotated with _@Lock(LockModeType.PESSIMISTIC_WRITE)_ can lock a row during a transaction event: something like Interface ProcessorRepository:
+A method annotated with _@Lock(LockModeType.PESSIMISTIC_WRITE)_ can lock a row during a transaction event.
+Something like the Interface ProcessorRepository:
 ```java
   @Lock(LockModeType.PESSIMISTIC_WRITE)
   Optional<Processor> findFirstByProcessStatusOrderById(ProcessStatus processStatus);